-"Your attention please!
-Lock down... lock down.
+"Your attention, please!
+Lockdown... lockdown.

-- Implement lock down procedures.
+Implement lockdown procedures.
 Teachers are to lock classroom doors and keep all students inside the classroom until further notice.
 Do not open the door until notified by an administrator or law enforcement.
 If you are outside, students and staff are to proceed inside the nearest building or classroom immediately.
+Lockdown."

-Lock down." - 1.
-If inside, teachers instruct students to lie on floor, lock doors and close any shades or blinds if safe to do so. - 2.
-If outside, students proceed to their classrooms if it safe to do so.
-If not, teachers or staff are to direct students into nearby classrooms or school buildings. - 3.
+- 1. If inside, teachers instruct students to lie on the floor, lock doors and close any shades or blinds if safe. - 2.
+If outside, students proceed to their classrooms if it is safe.
+If not, teachers or staff are to direct students to the nearest classrooms or school buildings. - 3.
 Call 911. - 4.
-Call WUSD Office of Superintendent (559) 495-5600/Fresno Police (559) 327-3811/(559) 600-3113. - 5.
-Teachers and students remain in classroom or secured area until further instructions are given by School Administration and/or law enforcement. - 6.
+Call Washington Unified School District (WUSD) Office of Superintendent (559) 495-5600/Fresno Police (559) 327-3811. - 5.
+Teachers and students remain in the classroom or secured area until further instructions are given by School Administration and/or law enforcement. - 6.
 Front entrance is to be secured.
-No visitors, other than appropriate law enforcement or emergency personnel are allowed on campus.
+No visitors, other than appropriate law enforcement or emergency personnel, are allowed on campus.